Pragmatic Park presents a new future for UK semiconductor manufacturing

-Supported by $90 million of investment in PragmatIC’s recent Series C funding round, our new manufacturing site will enable the company to expand our semiconductor fabrication capabilities and enable us to produce billions of ultra-low-cost flexible integrated circuits per year.
-PragmatIC Park is the first large-scale semiconductor manufacturing facility to be announced in the UK for several decades and will house the very first state-of-the-art 300mm fab in the country.
+Supported by $135 million of investment in Pragmatic’s recent Series C funding round, our new manufacturing site will enable the company to expand our semiconductor fabrication capabilities and enable us to produce billions of ultra-low-cost flexible integrated circuits per year.
+Pragmatic Park is the first large-scale semiconductor manufacturing facility to be announced in the UK for several decades and will house the very first state-of-the-art 300mm fab in the country.
 It solidifies the UK’s position as an up-and-coming leader in novel semiconductor production and creates high-value manufacturing jobs in the UK.

-PragmatIC Park is situated on a 59,000-square-metre (635,000-square-foot) brownfield site in Durham.
-The building currently being refurbished covers 16,300 square metres (175,000 square feet), approximately the size of three football fields laid side by side.
-The building will be able to accommodate at least four FlexLogIC® fabs which will eventually ramp up production to tens of billions of chips per year.
-It will also act as the support hub for PragmatIC’s global fab rollout, including FlexLogIC lines deployed for secure, local, just-in-time production on key customer sites under a “Fab-as-a-Service” model.
+Pragmatic Park is situated on a 59,000-square-metre (635,000-square-foot) brownfield site in Durham.
+The building currently being refurbished covers 16,300 square metres (175,000 square feet), approximately the size of three football pitches laid side by side.
+The building will be able to accommodate at least four FlexLogic® fabs which will eventually ramp up production to tens of billions of chips per year.
+It will also act as the support hub for Pragmatic’s global fab rollout, including FlexLogic lines deployed for secure, local, just-in-time production on key customer sites under a “Fab-as-a-Service” model.

 Pragmatic Park will also become the focus of a growing electronics ecosystem in the region.
 We look forward to expanding our collaborations, both academic and industrial, including: New College Durham, developing the next generation of British semiconductor technicians and engineers; the University of Durham, developing further advances in flexible electronics design and manufacture; and a range of customers and commercial partners, developing application use cases and complementary or related technologies to help accelerate time to market for electronics in everyday objects.